-Aharai is an NGO with a mission to nurture youth leadership development and promote civic participation among teens and young adults in Israel, especially in marginalized communities in the social and geographic periphery.
-The organization was founded in 1997 during the period of turmoil following the assassination of Prime Minister Yitzhak Rabin.
-Aharai serves thousands of Israeli teens across the country through programs that focus on preparation for military enlistment and matriculation, including gap year and alumni programs.
+Aharai's mission is to nurture youth leadership development and promote civic participation among teens and young adults in Israel, especially in marginalized communities in the social and geographic periphery.
+Aharai serves thousands of Israeli teens across the country through programs that focus on preparation for military enlistment and matriculation.
 A recent report found that more than 1 in 5 active-duty combat soldiers in the IDF are Aharai graduates.
-With Jewish Federations support, Aharai will continue to empower teens leading up to their high school graduation and enlistment, including a special program for participants from Haredi backgrounds.
+Jewish Federations support Aharai in providing unique support for evacuee teens and running a special program for participants from Haredi backgrounds enlisting in the IDF.